Scarlett-Spade/Personalized-Twitch-Dashboard/README.md

 # NFT CERTIFICATE
 ![Twitch Dashboard](TwitchNFT.png)

-I earned an NFT for completing the project, certifying my skills.
+I earned an NFT for completing the project.